cloudfoundry-attic/cf-openstack-validator/README.md

 * `git clone https://github.com/cloudfoundry-incubator/cf-openstack-validator.git`
 * `cd cf-openstack-validator`
+* Copy the generated private key into the `cf-openstack-validator` folder.
 * Create file `cpi.json` with the following content and replace occurences of `<replace-me>` with appropriate values (see prerequisites)
 ```
 {